 Please discuss with your child/children these bus rules.
 Each bus rider should be responsible for his/her conduct.
 A clear understanding of bus safety should help to make each bus trip a safe experience for all.
-Children who violate bus discipline rules may be prohibited from riding the bus.
+Children who do not meet behavior expectations may be prohibited from riding the bus.
 Parents/Guardians will then be required to arrange for the child's transportation to and from school.